barracudanetworks/wbd/README.md

    John Maguire <jmaguire@barracuda.com>

 COMMANDS:
-   run, r       run the webserver url, u       add, remove, or list urls in rotation install, i   install the database clean        delete the database (WARNING: very destructive) help, h      Shows a list of commands or help for one command
+   run, r	run the webserver
+   url, u	add, remove, or list urls in rotation list, l	add, remove, or list url lists assign, a	assign a client or url to a list install, i	install the database clean	delete the database (WARNING: very destructive) help, h	Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h		show help
    --version, -v	print the version

 ```